madbee99/Final_Project/README.md

   * Find a more complex dataset for the machine learning model
   * This analysis was limited to publicly-accessible data; a future analysis could study privately-available applicant data for a specific university -- data for each individual applicant, his/her test scores, GPA, letters of recommendation, acceptance/rejection, etc.

-* Anything the team would have done differently
+* Anything I would have done differently:
+  * Created a more complex machine learning model (and also find a better dataset for the model)
+  * Found a better public dataset (each row represents an individual rather than an aggregated number of individuals)
+  * Spent more time on the dashboard formatting and learn more about HTML

 ## GitHub
 ### Brief Outline of Project: